Putting Chains on Tires in Six Steps

 Jan 10, 2022

-If you're trying to figure out how to put chains on your tires, we’ve got you!
+If you have to drive after a snowy night or week-long storm and you're trying to figure out how to put chains on your tires, we’ve got you!
 It's not a difficult process, but there are a few steps you need to take to make sure they're properly attached.
 Using chains on your tires can help you get better traction in slippery conditions, and chains can even prevent your car from getting stuck in the snow.

 1. Find the Right Chains for Your Tires